 When we return to worship in person, we will adapt our practices so we can partake together while also being safe.
 Our past practice had been to alternate between two styles of serving the communion meal:

 |Serving communion by intinction - June 7, 2015|

 Intinction means taking a piece of bread and dipping it into a shared cup.
-Members walk by rows to the front of the sanctuary.
-The server will say a blessing as you eat the communion bread.
+We walk by rows to the front of the sanctuary.
+The server will say a blessing as you eat the dipped bread.
 In order to serve those for whom walking is a challenge, servers are glad to come to you in the pew; please let an usher or the person next to you know if you would like a server to come to you.
 The chalice holds grape juice; the tray holds gluten and gluten-free breads.

 When we want to allow people to serve one another, we pass trays of bread and drink in the pews.
 The pale drinks in the center are wine; the dark drinks in the outer rings are grape juice.
 On the bread tray, you'll find both gluten and gluten-free bread.
 After each person has been served, the pastor will signal that all should eat or drink together.